Indiana Rules of Court

 c) The specific disciplinary action and the degree of discipline to be imposed should depend upon factors such as the seriousness of the violation, the intent of the interpreter, whether there is a pattern of improper activity, and the effect of the improper activity on others or on the judicial system.

-The interpreter may appeal the decision of the Executive Director of State Court Administration to a three-member panel of the Indiana Supreme Court Interpreter Advisory Board [FN1] no later than twenty (20) days after the decision is mailed to the interpreter.
+The interpreter may appeal the decision of the Chief Administrative Officer (CAO) of Indiana Office of Judicial Administration (IOJA) to a three-member panel of the Indiana Supreme Court Interpreter Advisory Board no later than twenty (20) days after the decision is mailed to the interpreter.
 The appeal shall include the interpreter's written objections to the decision.
-The three-member panel of the Indiana Supreme Court Advisory Board shall review the record of the hearing to determine whether the decision reached and sanctions imposed were appropriate, or whether the Division of State Court Administration abused its discretion.
+The three-member panel of the Indiana Supreme Court Advisory Board shall review the record of the hearing to determine whether the decision reached and sanctions imposed were appropriate, or whether the IOJA abused its discretion.